You Are Viewing

 SheWinS invests in local girls and provides them with the confidence and resources to establish healthy lifestyles and identities of leadership and strength.
 Since SheWinS began, nearly all primary-school-aged girls have been enrolled in the program.

 The girls have become more alert and confident in class.
 Academic performance has improved, especially in English and reading, and all girls develop healthier eating and lifestyle habits.
+Anecdotal evidence indicates that teenage pregnancy rates have been reduced when the girls have been involved in the program.
 The program contributes to real individual and community empowerment as well as opportunities for social mobility.

 P1010120